autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/vehicle/doors/command.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
 Set the door command.
 This API is only available if the vehicle supports software door control.
+This API fails if the door cannot be opened or closed safely.
 {% endblock %}